Bricklou/my-k3s-cluster/docs/01-operating-system.md

 ### Raspberry Pi 4B & 3B+

 For raspberry pi, the installation is very simple: select "Raspberry Pi OS Lite (64-bits)" in the RPi Imager, and flash it to the SD card (or whatever storage you're using).
-Don't forget to configure SSH and your account informations.
+Don't forget to configure SSH and your account information (this user will be our permanent user).
 Once it's finished, you can plug the storage to the Raspberry Pi and boot it up.

 > **Note**
 > In order to boot on an USB device, you need to update the bootloader.
 To do so, you first need to flash a SD card with "Raspberry Pi 4 EEPROM Boot Recovery" and boot it up.
 The bootloader will be updated to the latest version, and the green LED on Pi will continuously flash.
 The monitor will